Indo-Pacific Regional Leaders Attend MILOPS 2025 in Hawaii

-Indo-Pacific regional leaders from more than 30 nations join together for a group photo during the 36th annual international Military Law and Operations strategic engagement in Honolulu, Hawaii, Sept.
-8, 2025.
+U.S Navy Capt.
+Dustin Wallace, U.S. Indo- Pacific Command staff judge advocate, addresses Indo-Pacific regional leaders from more than 30 nations during a visit to the National Memorial Cemetery of the Pacific as part of the 36th annual international Military Law and Operations strategic engagement in Honolulu, Hawaii, Sept.
+9, 2025.
 MILOPS provides an opportunity for participants to strengthen partnerships, engage with leading experts, and reaffirm shared commitment to international law, including respect for sovereignty and territorial integrity.
 USINDOPACOM is committed to enhancing stability in the Indo-Pacific region by promoting security cooperation, encouraging peaceful development, responding to contingencies, deterring aggression and, when necessary, fighting to win.
-(U.S. Navy photo illustration by Mass Communication Specialist 1st Class John Bellino) (This photo illustration has been enhanced due to low-light environment.)
+(U.S. Navy photo by Mass Communication Specialist 1st Class John Bellino)

 |Date Taken: